azuqua/azuqua.js/README.md

 Azuqua Node.js client
 =====================

-Version 3 of the client (this version) is intented to be used to interact solely with version 2 of the Azuqua API.
+Version 3 of the client (this version) is intented to be used to interact solely with version 2 (Routes prefixed with /v2/) of the Azuqua API.

 This library provides an easy interface for interacting with your Azuqua account and information.
 The Azuqua API is directly exposed to developers should you wish to write your own library.